BrendenEum/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-I am currently a Postdoctoral Researcher in Marketing at the University of Toronto, Rotman School of Management.
+I am currently a Postdoctoral Fellow in Marketing at the University of Toronto, Rotman School of Management.

-I utilize tools from economics, neuroscience, and psychology to study how attention, context, and perception affect consumer judgement and decision-making, with a recent focus using attention and response time metrics to improve demand estimation and design more efficient markets.
+I utilize tools from economics, neuroscience, and psychology to study how attention, context, and perception affect consumer judgement and decision-making, with a recent focus using attention and response time metrics to study market dynamics and improve demand estimation.

 I recently received my Ph.D. in Social and Decision Neuroscience from Caltech, where I was advised by Antonio Rangel and supported by the Chen Graduate Research Fellowship.
 Before that, I spent 2 years as a predoctoral fellow at Columbia Business School (Economics Division) and received an M.A. in Economics from Columbia University.